Continued from Part 1: Music, Dance, and Theater

 Lisbon’s sparkling-new art space, Museu de Arte Arquitetura Tecnologia (MAAT), is free the whole day on the first Sunday of every month.

-We fail to see the irony in this, but two of Lisbon’s three always-free museums…are owned by banks.
+We don’t fail to see the irony in this: two of Lisbon’s three always-free museums… are owned by banks.
 They probably figure that they’ll get your money in other ways.
 This includes the well-curated collection of archeology, money, and contemporary art at the Museum of Money and the small but pleasant exhibit of Roman artificats at Núcleo Arqueológico.

 The third museum that used to be always free was MUDE, which focused on design and fashion and had rotating noteworthy shows.
 It closed “temporarily” in 2016 and is undergoing renovation.
 Our guess is it will no longer be free when — if — it reopens.